alexv879/Recoup/cleanup/PR_PLACEHOLDER.md

-PR placeholder: cleanup/branch-prune-2025-11-27
+# PR: Cleanup branch prune - placeholder

-This commit will be used to create a PR to `main` that outlines the proposed branch deletions and the safety archive branch `archive/branch-tips-2025-11-27`.
+This PR will be used to propose cleanup of stale branches.
+See `BRANCH_TIPS_2025-11-27.md` on branch `archive/branch-tips-2025-11-27`.